Neuroscience

 Course Syllabus

-This is a highly interactive class which includes participation in two live components per week.
-These live components include a one-hour live lecture where the instructor will present concepts that are covered in corresponding chapters of both the class textbook and other suggested books for the class, and a one-hour lab where students will explore the neuroanatomy of the brain and nervous system and survey many topics in neuroscience.
-During the labs students will view videos and websites on neuroanatomy.
-We will also complete labs on topics in neuroscience such as learning, memory, artificial intelligence, morality, emotions, perception, sleep, addiction and decision-making.
+This is a highly interactive class that includes participation in two live components per week.
+These live components include a one-hour live lecture in which the instructor will present concepts covered in the corresponding chapters of both the class textbook and other suggested books for the class, and a one-hour lab where students will explore the neuroanatomy of the brain and nervous system and survey many topics in neuroscience.
+During the labs, students will view videos and websites on neuroanatomy.
+We will also complete labs on topics in neuroscience, including learning, memory, artificial intelligence, morality, emotions, perception, sleep, addiction, and decision-making.
 Material in this class will also cover the neuroscience of psychological disorders and treatment.
-Students will have opportunity to ask questions and interact with the instructor during both live sessions.
+Students will have the opportunity to ask questions and interact with the instructor during both live sessions.
 Discussion is encouraged.
-Although both live components will be available throughout the year for downloading, students are encouraged to participate in the live sessions.
+Although both live components will be available for download throughout the year, students are encouraged to participate in the live sessions.

-Assignments for the class will include chapter tests and essays, in-class labs, 5 final lab reports for each semester, and a final project for each semester.
-This final project will incorporate many of the concepts we learned during the semester and teach the student to incorporate their knowledge into a working model of how neuroscience effects thinking and behavior.
-These projects may include but are not limited to the topics of a study of artificial intelligence, measuring and regulating sleep, teaching yourself a new skill (studying brain plasticity), completing an analysis of decision-making and creating a virtual brain.
+Assignments for the class will include chapter tests and essays, in-class labs, 5 final lab reports per semester, and a final project per semester.
+This final project will incorporate many of the concepts we learned during the semester and teach the student to incorporate their knowledge into a working model of how neuroscience affects thinking and behavior.
+These projects may include, but are not limited to, studying artificial intelligence, measuring and regulating sleep, teaching yourself a new skill (studying brain plasticity), analyzing decision-making, and creating a virtual brain.
 Students will be required to present these projects to the class during the last week of each semester.

 Students can expect to spend about 4-6 hours per week on this course.
-This includes reading the assigned texts, writing lab reports, writing essays, discussing class work, and participating in the weekly online live lectures and labs.
+This includes reading the assigned texts, writing lab reports and essays, discussing classwork, and participating in the weekly online live lectures and labs.

 First Semester:

 The first semester class will focus on the anatomy and physiology of the brain and the nervous system.
 Students will be introduced to the various brain regions and their functions.
-We will explore the neurons, (the basic building blocks of the nervous system), and the neurotransmitters that both allow neurons to communicate and control our various behaviors, and emotions.
-We will examine the topics of brain plasticity, artificial intelligence and the explore the neuroscience of many of our behaviors.
-Specific topics for this class will include, but not limited to:
+We will explore the neurons (the basic building blocks of the nervous system) and the neurotransmitters that allow neurons to communicate and control our various behaviors and emotions.
+We will examine brain plasticity and artificial intelligence, and explore the neuroscience underlying many of our behaviors.
+Specific topics for this class will include, but not be limited to:

 • Neurons: The Building Blocks of the Brain and Nervous System